 But culture-based testing takes time — as long as two to four days after the sample reaches the lab, which makes for a long wait if you’re a sick patient.

 What’s in the pipeline?
-Tests that could detect many kinds of germs simultaneously instead of hunting one at a time — and within hours of reaching the lab.
-Those tests essentially work by searching for an identifying piece of a germ’s DNA without first having to grow a culture.
+Tests that could detect many kinds of germs simultaneously instead of hunting one at a time — and within hours of reaching the lab — without first having to grow a culture.
+Those tests are expected to be approved as early as next year.

 This isn’t just a science debate, said Shari Shea, food safety director at the Association of Public Health Laboratories.